SLColonies/Public/_docs/inventory.md

 ---
 {% include image.html img="hudnew.png" alt="SLC HUD" caption="SL Colonies HUD" %}

-All items gathered and farmed within SL Colonies starts off initially as virtual items which are registered in a database as a player inventory.
+All items gathered and farmed within SL Colonies start off initially as virtual items which are registered in a database as a player inventory.

 Clicking on the inventory icon gives the following buttons: